Vasileia-Apostolou/all_about_glam_blog/README.md

  ### Testing User Stories
 - **As a user, I want to be able to create my own account.**
  1. Click on the "Register" link in the navbar.
- 2. Fill in the Register Form with a username, email address, password and repeat password.
+ 2. Fill in the Register Form with a username, email address and password.
  3. Click on "Register" button.
  4. Flash message will appear saying "Account successfully created!"